How to Turn Down a Job Offer - Sample Emails [2020 Updated]

 Knowing when to decline a job offer is really important.
 After you’ve decided that you’re going to decline it, you need to know when the right time is.
 For the most part, the sooner that you can let the employer know, the better.
 It is a professional courtesy.
 The longer you wait, the more the HR team is going to find you unprofessional and potentially abusing any extension they might have given you on the job offer.

-Remember, declining the job opportunity as soon as you know it’s not a right fit is the best route.
+Remember, declining the opportunity as soon as you know it’s not the right fit is the best route.
 Never keep the employer waiting for longer than 3-5 business days.

 Steps To Decline A Job Offer

-The steps to decline a job offer are somewhat simple.
-Here’s what they are:
+The steps for how to turn down a job offer are simple.
+They are:

 - Contact the HR manager or team leader who has been coordinating your interviewer.